-1 How does Kateri's conversion to Christianity differ from your own becoming a Christian?
-2 How does her Mohawk spirituality influence Kateri's spirituality as a Christian?
-3 What makes Kateri a saint?
-What makes anyone a saint?
-What makes anyone a saint?
-4 How is Kateri important to Native Peoples today?
+- 1 How does Kateri's conversion to Christianity differ from your own becoming a Christian? - 2 How does her Mohawk spirituality influence Kateri's spirituality as a Christian? - What makes Kateri a saint?
+What makes anyone a saint? - 4 How is Kateri important to Native Peoples today?
 5 Why do you think the rich young man refuses to sell his belongings and follow Jesus?
 6 What do you have to give?
 7 How much of what you have do you give?